-TIPPET RICHARDSON KEEPS OUR FUTURE CLIENTS INFORMED TOO!
+TIPPET RICHARDSON KEEPS OUR CLIENTS INFORMED TOO!

 One of the most important work permit categories in Canadian immigration law is certainly that of ‘Intra-Company Transfer’ (ICT).
 In general terms, this LMIA exemption allows corporations to send foreign workers to Canadian affiliates if they meet certain conditions, including: